samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/pricing.md

 weight = 7
 +++
-Starting March 1 you can buy ThreeFold Tokens.
+Starting end of March 2018 you can buy ThreeFold Tokens.

 Each Token represents Internet capacity.